Celendi/Docs/docs/policies/privacy.md

 ## Modifications and questions

 We may modify our privacy policy when it's necessary or required without notice.
-If you have any question related to the discord bot about our privacy policy or your data, you can reach out to hello@celendi.xyz or throughout our support server.
+If you have any question related to the discord bot about our privacy policy or your data, you can reach out to hello@celendi.gg or throughout our support server.

 Please also read the Discord privacy policy at <https://discord.com/privacy>